 Franklin willed his cane “to my friend, and the friend of mankind, General Washington…”

 Franklin himself described it as, “My fine crab-tree walking stick, with a gold head curiously wrought in the form of the cap of liberty…” He wrote those words in his codicil to his Last Will and Testament in 1789.
 As he contemplated his life and role in crafting the new republic of the United States, Franklin made his final bequest.
 Franklin willed his cane “to my friend, and the friend of mankind, General Washington.
 If it were a sceptre, he has merited it, and it would become it.”

 Franklin in France

 What does this walking stick tell us about the American personality during Revolutionary times?
-What did it tell Franklin’s contemporaries about Benjamin Franklin and about the new United States?
-Well, just as George Washington fought for independence on American soil, Franklin battled in France as the American commissioner, essentially the first ambassador.
+What did it tell Franklin’s contemporaries about Benjamin Franklin?
+About the new United States?
+Just as George Washington fought for independence on American soil, Franklin battled in France as the American commissioner, essentially the first ambassador.

 This is a transcript from the video series Experiencing America: A Smithsonian Tour through American History.
 Watch it now, on The Great Courses Plus.

 Franklin’s mission was to secure French support for the Revolutionary War effort.
 French aid, particularly at sea, was essential for American victory.
 Britain’s naval force was the strongest in the world: Its ships could blockade Colonial ports, transport soldiers up and down the Atlantic Coast, and bombard Washington’s military positions with impunity.
 The French, if willing, would provide a counterweight to the British advantage.

 Franklin…was America’s most renowned personality—a statesman, a scientist, and a man of cultural and civic accomplishment respected at home and abroad.